All your answers to the how’s, what’s, & when’s of solar power.

-Yes, all utilities in Wisconsin and Illinois are required to Net Meter.
+Utilities in most states are required to Net Meter.

 Net Metering is the system that utilities use to credit solar energy system owners for the electricity produced by their solar panels.
 With net metering, you only pay for the electricity that you use beyond what your solar panels can generate.
 Net metering is slightly different in Wisconsin and Illinois.
 Ask your energy consultant for more details.

-We expect our systems to last 35 years or even more.
-The only replacement portion of the system is the inverter, which may be replaced after 12 – 20 years.
+We expect our systems to last 35 years or more.

 If you can afford to pay your electricity bill you can afford to go solar.
 We have both 0 down unsecured loans and secured loans.

-Studies, have shown that homes with solar energy systems sell for more than homes without them.
+Studies have shown that homes with solar energy systems sell for more than homes without them.
 However, your property value will only increase if you own, rather than lease, your solar panel system.
-In most parts of the country, going solar will actually increase your home value more than a kitchen renovation. https://www.nytimes.com/2015/02/22/realestate/solar-panels-and-home-values.html
+In most parts of the country, adding solar panels for home use actually increases your home value more than a kitchen renovation. https://www.nytimes.com/2015/02/22/realestate/solar-panels-and-home-values.html

 The primary difference between secured and unsecured loans is that secured solar loans require that you promise an asset, usually your home, as collateral for the money that you borrow.
 Unsecured solar loans do not, but their interest rates are generally higher to compensate for the increased risk taken on by the lender, but they also allow you 12 months with no interest or payments for the incentivized portion of your solar system.

-A 30% federal tax credit, 100% bonus depreciation and local incentives are available in both WI and IL.
+A 26% federal tax credit, 100% bonus depreciation and local incentives are available in most states.

-With some commercial tariffs, the delivery charges are separate to the cost of electricity, but in most cases we can still offset at least 65% of your costs.
+With some commercial tariffs, the delivery charges are separate to the electricity cost, but in most cases we can still offset at least 65% of your costs.

-Most types of roofs can accommodate solar.
+Most types of roofs can accommodate commercial solar installation.
 For a flat roof, we generally install systems using a blasted, non penetrative system.

-If your business has a tax burden, commercial systems in both WI and IL should be less than a 5 year ROI.
+If your business has a tax burden, commercial systems can have less than a 5 year ROI.